jsuarezruiz/forms-gtk-progress/README.md

 ## Status

-Curently, the GTK Backend allows to develop applications, but it is still in development.
+Currently, the GTK Backend allows to develop applications, but it is still in development.
 If you want to know in detail the **status**, navigate to the [Status section](Status.md).

 You could also see the section [Pending & Known Issues](Issues-Pending.md).